microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# USB CDC Virtual Serial Port using AVR® DU Microcontroller
+# USB CDC Virtual Serial Port Using AVR® DU Microcontroller
 This example shows how to communicate between the AVR DU microcontroller and a host computer using the USB Communication Device Class (CDC).
 In addition to an application that will work with standard terminal applications, a python script is included showing how to easily interface with the AVR DU over CDC.

 ## Related Documentation